 Best Agile CRM Feature For Real Estate Agents: Social Media Integrations

 By far, the coolest feature on Agile CRM is its social media integrations.
-Using dashboard add-ons it calls widgets, Agile CRM users have the option of bringing their contact’s social media stream from either Facebook or Twitter into their contact profile, and even have the option to interact with their posts there.
+Using dashboard add-ons they call widgets, Agile CRM users have the option of bringing their contact’s social media stream from either Facebook or Twitter into their contact profile, and even have the option to interact with their posts there.

 In the free version of Agile CRM, this sort of valuable customizable add-on feels really generous, and goes above and beyond the options on other free CRMs.